Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 To fill out a registration application, the following roles are needed:
 The business itself can fill out the VAT-registration, or someone with the Altinn role Auditor in charge/Ansvarlig revisor, Accounting employee/Regnskapsmedarbeider, Accountant with signing rights/Regnskapsfører med signeringsrettighet, Accountant without signing rights/Regnskapsfører uten signeringsrettighet, or Assistant auditor/Revisormedarbeider.
-If you are going to sign on behalf of others, you must have the Altinn role “Limited signing rights/Begrenset signeringsrettighet", alternatively "Contact person NUF/Kontaktperson NUF”, if you are registering a Norwegian registered foreign enterprise (NUF).
+If you are going to sign the registration application on behalf of others, you must have the Altinn role “Limited signing rights/Begrenset signeringsrettighet", alternatively "Contact person NUF/Kontaktperson NUF”, if you are registering a Norwegian registered foreign enterprise (NUF).

 ### Delegated access to registration service